 It’s almost like taking a trip to the post office to check for any mail in your PO Box (do some people still have these and know what I’m talking about?).
 If you’re used to not getting mail delivered there for an extended period of time, you’re probably going to be less incentivized to check it every single day.
 In the same way, if you’re getting new mail every day, it’s likely you’ll remember to stop by on a regular basis.

-In terms of blogging, sites who haven’t regularly been publishing content may have gotten Google accustomed to only crawling their site on an infrequent basis, maybe every couple weeks or so.
+In terms of blogging, sites that haven’t regularly been publishing content may have gotten Google accustomed to only crawling their site on an infrequent basis, maybe every couple weeks or so.

 This is almost like being the person who is picked last for kickball in the schoolyard, or the person who is passed up for a promotion at work.
 When it comes to keyword rankings, you might be the last site on Google’s “mind” for a keyword ranking promotion.